frandiox/vitedge/docs/props.md

 The browser will detect this status code and redirect to the specified header route.

+It is also possible to redirect from within components using the `redirect` method provided in the [SSR Context](./ssr-context).
+However, this requires that the components are loaded and initialized before the redirect code runs, making it slower than relying on page props redirection.

 ### Errors

 Any error thrown in the handler will translate to a JSON payload containing the information of this error and will be passed to the corresponding page component: